Post

 sudo apt install nvidia-container-toolkit

-For Yum or Dnf Users (Fedora, RHEL, Centos, etc.)
+If Using Yum or Dnf (Fedora, RHEL, Centos, etc.)

-When testing on Fedora 40, unlike Ubuntu, the nvidia-smi command and nvidia-persistenced package were not included in the NVIDIA graphics driver by default, so I had to install the xorg-x11-drv-nvidia-cuda package additionally.
-I haven’t directly tested on RHEL and Centos, but since their system configurations are very similar to Fedora, if you encounter issues following the guide below, trying the same method might help.
+When I tested on Fedora 40, unlike Ubuntu, the nvidia-smi command and the nvidia-persistenced package were not included in the NVIDIA graphics driver by default, so I had to additionally install the xorg-x11-drv-nvidia-cuda package.
+I haven’t tested directly on RHEL or Centos, but since their system configuration is quite similar to Fedora, if you run into issues when following the guide below, trying the same approach may help.

-When I installed xorg-x11-drv-nvidia-cuda as described above on Fedora 40 and ran a sample workload to test, it worked normally on my system.
-If you still encounter issues, perhaps due to SELinux, the Fedora-specific nvidia-container-toolkit package and guide provided by Fedora’s AI-ML group might help.
+On my system, after installing xorg-x11-drv-nvidia-cuda on Fedora 40 as described above and testing by running the sample workload, everything worked normally.
+If issues still occur due to SELinux or other reasons, the Fedora-specific nvidia-container-toolkit package and guide provided by Fedora’s AI-ML group may also help.

 1